ruped24/autovpn2/README.md

 OR try [
 vpnbook-x86_64.AppImage ](https://github.com/ruped24/autovpn2/releases/tag/v1.0).

-> Why do I get this error when running sudo ./vpnbook-x86_64.AppImage: Error **selenium.common.exceptions.WebDriverException: Message: Process unexpectedly closed with status 1**?
+> Why do I get this error when running as root or sudo ./vpnbook-x86_64.AppImage: Error **selenium.common.exceptions.WebDriverException: Message: Process unexpectedly closed with status 1**?

-**Do not run with sudo**.
+**Do not run with sudo or as root**.
 Run as a regular user.
 Eg. **./vpnbook-x86_64.AppImage** or add to the user's binary executable runpath /usr/local/bin.

 > Why do I sometimes get **`[autovpn2] rewriting config file`** stuck in a loop when I use country code JP?